 Afghanistan is one of the world's most notable theocracy examples.
 Here, Islam is the official religion of the country, with the major foundations of the political institution of Afghanistan being based on Islamic sharia law.
 The ultimate aim of the country’s fundamentalist regime is to unify the Afghani people under a common religious law.
 Political power lies almost exclusively in the hands of the religious leaders of the fundamentalist regime.

-The Islamic Republic of Iran is a revolutionary theocratic state.
-Here, the constitution denotes that the ruler of the state is best qualified to interpret Islam and ensure that the people of the state strictly adhere to the principles of the Shia Islamic religious practices.
+The Islamic Republic of Iran is a theocracy government.
+This means that the constitution denotes that the ruler of the state is best qualified to interpret Islam and ensure that the people of the state strictly adhere to its principles.
 Prior to the formation of the Islamic Republic of Iran, the country was ruled by the Shah (monarch), Muhammad Reza Pahlavi, who was well-known for his secular attitudes.
 In 1979, following a revolution, the Shah was overthrown from his position by the Grand Ayatollah Ruhollah Khomeini.
 As the leader of the revolution, Khomeini then became the leader of Iran’s new Islamic State.
-He implemented an orthodox rule in the country based on traditional Islamic beliefs.
+He implemented a political system in the country based on traditional Islamic beliefs.
 Today, that role is held by Ali Khamenei.

 Mauritania, a small country in the Maghreb region of western North Africa, is an Islamic republic with a theocratic government.
-The legal system of the country is based on sharia law, and most of its national symbols, including the national flag, symbolize Islam.
-Before 1960, Mauritania did not exist as a separate political entity, but emerged as one after its creation following the departure of the Colonial French government.
-Mauritania came into existences in association with tradityional Arab-Berber theocratic practices.
-Even though in its initial days the country had a Western-styled government structure and a relatively liberal disposition, the political situation of the country changed in the 1980s.
-At that time, Colonel Mohammed Khouna Ould Heydallah, the military head of the country, enhanced the country’s orientation towards sharia law, with the introduction of strict Islamic jurisprudence governing the country.
+The legal system of the country is based on sharia law, and most of its national symbols, including the national flag, incorporate symbols of Islam.
+Although in its initial days Mauritania had a Western-styled government structure and a relatively liberal disposition, the political situation of the country changed in the 1980s.
+At that time, Colonel Mohammed Khouna Ould Heydallah, the military head of the country, enhanced the country’s orientation towards sharia law, with the introduction of strict Islamic jurisprudence.